grnmeira/Snake/README.md

 # Snake Game
 The classic snake game written in Rust.
-So you can have fun without being anxious it's going to crash.
+So you can have fun without worrying about a crash.

 ![Demo](snake.gif)